 Camila Apaez

-In one way or another art is something I’ve always been drawn to, be it from the creative side or the “management” aspect of it; I studied art and cultural management so that naturally kept me close to many different kinds of artistic expressions.
-Although my work is often more associated with design, it think it currently stands right on the intersection between art, design and craft.
+In one way or another, art is something I’ve always been drawn to, be it from the creative side or the “management” aspect of it; I studied art and cultural management, so that naturally kept me close to many different kinds of artistic expressions.
+Although my work is often more associated with design, I think it currently stands right on the intersection between art, design, and craft.

 It’s definitely a non linear process, full of references and associations: looking at nature, at different kinds of art (specially photography and sculpture), working with my body through dance and other somatic practices, deep listening… all these influence my process which sometimes happens before I go into the materials, but once I’m on that, I leave all of the references behind and just let them work through me as I’m involvedWith the clay.
-Glazing and firing on the other hand is a much more meticulous and calculated process.
+Glazing and firing, on the other hand, are much more meticulous and calculated processes.

-Honestly it’s not so routinary, for example if we have wholesale orders pending, that gets priority but luckily I have a great assistant that gives me a hand with that, so some days she is working with slip casting while I’m preparing glazes or glazing bisque ware.
-Also if I’m working on special commissions (as I am right now) I try to work on that everyday since they are usually more complex pieces that sometimes require specific clay bodies or glazes.
+Honestly, it’s not so routine, for example, if we have wholesale orders pending, that gets priority, but luckily I have a great assistant who gives me a hand with that, so some days she is working with slip casting while I’m preparing glazes or glazing bisque ware.
+Also, if I’m working on special commissions (as I am right now), I try to work on that every day since they are usually more complex pieces that sometimes require specific clay bodies or glazes.

-At the beginning I was very viscerally drawn to it: the textures and the sensations it evokes was something that i absolutely had to try, and as I’ve evolves in my practice I’ve developed different formulas for clay bodies that allow the kind of shapes that I’m interested in, although it’s still clay.
-For me it’s such a kind material; the results in regards to shape and form are immediate,but nonetheless it teaches you a lot about patience and time in every step of the process
+At the beginning, I was very viscerally drawn to it: the textures and the sensations it evokes were something that I absolutely had to try, and as I’ve evolved in my practice, I’ve developed different formulas for clay bodies that allow the kind of shapes that I’m interested in, although it’s still clay.
+For me, it’s such a kind material; the results in regards to shape and form are immediate, but nonetheless, it teaches you a lot about patience and time in every step of the process.

 To give enough time to their practice in order to develop a true language of their own… to observe and draw a lot, and to make no difference between “studio time” and “life time” or any other time, meaning that ideas that happen at the studio don’t always come from there, they come from everyday life, from observing nature, architecture, people…

-Hm that´s a really good question.
-I think back in the 70´s there was a pretty big movement of organic shapes in design and architecture, and then there is also the works that sculptors like Henry Moore and Barbara Hepworth or Jean Arp made a little before that.
-Both of these influence my work and I guess organic design is what would suit it best.
+Hm, that´s a really good question.
+I think back in the 70´s there was a pretty big movement of organic shapes in design and architecture, and then there is also the works that sculptors like Henry Moore, Barbara Hepworth, or Jean Arp made a little before that.
+Both of these influence my work, and I guess organic design is what would suit it best.

-I think my influences come more from the arts field, however in regards to design I believe a definite influence would be Isamu Noguchi, J.B Blunk, Wendell Castle, Charles and Ray Eames, amongst others.
+I think my influences come more from the arts field; however, regarding design, I believe a definite influence would be Isamu Noguchi, J.B Blunk, Wendell Castle, Charles and Ray Eames, amongst others.

-I really like the work of Rogan Gregory, Artur de Menezes, Simone Bodmer Turner
+I really like the work of Rogan Gregory, Artur de Menezes, and Simone Bodmer Turner.

-I´m really drawn to the photographs of Bill Brandt, the sculptures of Louise Bourgeois and Barbara Hepworth, the dance work of Damian Jalet, The Nederlands Dance Theater, and NOHBORDS.
-In regards to more contemporary art, I would say Sophie Calle’s work has been really inspiring and definitely the work of Janine Antoni and Kiki Smith.
+I´m really drawn to the photographs of Bill Brandt, the sculptures of Louise Bourgeois and Barbara Hepworth, the dance work of Damian Jalet, the Nederlands Dance Theater, and NOHBORDS.
+In regard to more contemporary art, I would say Sophie Calle’s work has been really inspiring, and definitely the work of Janine Antoni and Kiki Smith.

 Losing my mind.